yasgr/yasgr/README.md

 I have been gaining experience in this field since 2020 and recently expanded my skillset to include programming with React in 2023.
 I also have experience with CMS such as PrestaShop and WordPress.

-- 📫 How to reach me: yasminagrh@proton.me
+- 📫 How to reach me: yasminagzrh@gmail.com

  <hr>